 For tasty Thai food in Port Douglas, Siam By The Sea is my go-to restaurant.
 The flavours are on point and pretty authentic, particularly the pad ga pow gai (chicken with basil leaf) which the Sailor gives a double thumbs up to, and their fish cakes.

 Their curries are also tasty, though having lived in Thailand for two years I’d like a bit more funk in my curry and a little less creaminess.
 However they’re on point with my frequent requests of Thai ‘ped mak-mak’ (very spicy), which is hard to get in Oz!
-These guys can get busy so book ahead on the weekend, see their website here.
+These guys can get busy so book ahead by phone on the weekend, see their website here.

 Note: Siam By The Sea are positioned next to Seabean on Wharf Street.